Barbara Seagram

 Seagram and her husband Alex Kornel run the Barbara Seagram School of Bridge in Toronto.

-In 2012 the ACBL named Seagram number 40 on the list of 52 most influential bridge personalities during the organization's 75-year history, citing her work (along with Paul Cronin) promoting friendly behavior at the bridge table.
+In 2012 the ACBL named Seagram number 40 on the list of 52 most influential bridge personalities during the organization's 75-year history, citing her work (along with Paul Cronin) promoting friendly behavior at the bridge table Zero Tolerance program.

 Publications

 Seagram's books are joint works with one or more co-authors and are published by the bridge specialist Master Point Press of Toronto.